What Is Wolverine’s Mutant Class Level? (Power Classification Explained)

 Based on everything we know about him and his powers, Wolverine would undoubtedly be classified as a Beta level mutant.
 Why is that so?

-As far as being human-like is concerned, Wolverine can easily pass of as one at first glance.
+As far as being human-like is concerned, Wolverine can easily pass off as one at first glance.
 Not just that, he doesn’t even have any external revealing traits, so you wouldn’t notice him not being human just by looking at him.
-What he does have is an extra set of bones and muscles in each forearm and adamantium in his body, which means that an X-Ray would reveal hat he is not a human.
+What he does have is an extra set of bones and muscles in each forearm and adamantium in his body, which means that an X-Ray would reveal that he is not a human.
 Wolverine often used this to his advantage, hiding successfully among humans for almost 150 years.

 The second element (control over one’s powers) is a bit tricky when Wolverine is concerned.
 Namely, although Wolverine can summon his blades at will, there are a lot of situations where he cannot control them coming out, as they react to danger, anger and stress.
 In such situations, Wolverine usually cannot control them and they will come out by themselves, which is a trait of Beta level mutants.
 The same goes for his healing abilities, since he cannot decide not to heal himself because he wants to – his body will do it regardless of his wishes.